 SealGreen™'s E15 Stamped Concrete Sealer™

-The SealGreen E15 Stamped Concrete Sealer is a water-based, one part, ready-to-apply epoxy that is a dream to apply and will last from two to three years.
-It requires two coats of sealer the first time it is applied and will go over most other sealers.
+The SealGreen E15 Stamped Concrete Sealer is a water-based, one part, ready-to-apply epoxy that is a dream to apply and will last from two to three years depending on weather exposure.
+It requires two coats of sealer the first time it is applied, and two coats future maintenance, and will go over most other sealers.
 (We suggest testing the sealer first – see “Testing” below).
 SealGreen E15 is fast drying so both coats of sealer can be applied on the same day.
-It is applied by pouring on the patio and rolling it with a puffy roller, we recommend 1 and 1/4 inch nap shed-free roller.
+It is applied by pouring on the patio and rolling it or use paint tray with a puffy roller, we recommend 1 and 1/4 inch nap shed-free roller.

 The sealer is applied like painting a wall.
 Avoid puddling of the sealer as it may turn white for a time if it is too thick.
 These areas will take longer to cure.
 The sealer will also take longer to cure if there is a lot of humidity in the air.
 It is safe to walk on as soon the sealer is dry but it would be best to wait at least 8 to 12 hours before putting furniture on the surface to allow the sealer time to fully cure.